zaynshuman/Knockoffs/README.md

 # Knockoffs

 Barber and Candes [[1]](#1) introduced the Knockoff filter  as a variable selection procedure controlling the FDR in a statistical linear model.
 This project aims to identify US equities thats are the most significant predictors of US Index returns using the Knockoff filter.
-These US equities will then be used to construct a balanced portfolio.
+These US equities will then be used to construct a portfolio that tracks a chosen index.

 ## References
 <a id="1">[1]</a>